 There are lots of famous women on our screens each and every day who have had numerous treatments - and look fabulous!
 But I really love speaking to ‘real’ women.
 The women whose stories you wouldn’t usually hear.
-Particularly when it comes to non-invasive treatments like Botox.
+Particularly when it comes to non-invasive treatments like the anti-wrinkle treatment, Botox.

-I first had Botox in 2018, as a Christmas present from my daughter.
-She knew how much I wanted to try it, and very kindly paid for the treatment for me.
+I first had a consultation for Botox in 2018, as a Christmas present from my daughter.
+She knew how much I wanted to try it, and very kindly paid for the consultation for me.
 I decided to get it as I have a very expressive face, and started to really notice lines around my eyes and on my forehead - so these are the areas I continue to treat.

 How often do you get Botox injections?

-I get Botox once every six months.
+I get anti-wrinkle injections once every six months.
 My last one was in June, so I won’t need another one until December - right in time for Christmas.
 It varies for everyone, but I find that six months is great for me.

 Who does your Botox?